SAHorowitz/MSFS2020-PilotPathRecorder/README.md

 ![latest](docs/images/GoogleEarthWebv11x_Pushpins.jpg)

 Click on First Person View to review your flight from the first person perspective.
+You can use first person view with any of the other layers turned on or off.
 ![latest](docs/images/GoogleEarthWebv11x_FPV.jpg)

 ## Instructions for install